CityOfZion/neo3-boa/docs/source/calling-smart-contracts.md

 ## with call_contract
 Use the `call_contract` method from `boa3.builtin.interop.contract` on your smart contract.
 You'll need to use the script hash, followed by the name of the function you want to call, followed by the arguments of said function.
-You'll also need to type cast the return, otherwise it will be considered as `Any`.
+You'll also need to type cast the return so the compiler type checker works as expected, otherwise the return type will be considered as `Any`.
 ```python
 # calling_with_call_contract.py
 from boa3.builtin.compile_time import public